GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe-auto_doginals_hash_canvas_creator_unique-shapes.md

 ## Implementation

 The script uses the Pillow library for image manipulation.
-It dynamically creates and saves images by randomly placing rectangles and ellipses on a white or black canvas depending on how you edit paremeters.
+And the inputs go in (transaction_ids.json) It dynamically creates and saves images by randomly placing rectangles and ellipses on a white or black canvas depending on how you edit paremeters.
 The seed for the random number generator is derived from the transaction hash, ensuring reproducibility for a given hash, then it encodes tx id and hidden message within.

 ## Functions